-Zen Spot #2 - Mindfulness, meditation, a southern exposure and millions and millions of books February 18, 2015 14:37
+Zen Spot #2 -- Mindfulness, meditation, a southern exposure and tens of thousands of books February 18, 2015 14:37

 On the second floor of the main branch of the Free Library of Philadelphia, in the southeast corner of the building, is a quiet room with ceilings that rise at least two stories.
 The librarians ensure quiet.
-Homeless men and students occupy the same large wood tables - reading, dozing, writing or hiding from the weather.
+Homeless men and students occupy the same large wood tables -- reading, dozing, writing or hiding from the weather.

 In the corner furthest to the southeast, hidden behind several rows of shelves, darkened by a permanent shadow, standing meditation can consume you.
-A mantra of pages turning, patrons coughing, mice clicking and keyboards tapping immerse themselves in the sunlight that blasts quietly through giant windows.
+The mantra of pages turning, patrons coughing, mice clicking and keyboards tapping immerse themselves in the sunlight that blasts quietly through giant windows.

 Stop by.
 Enjoy the peace.
 Listen.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
-The four wheels shown above are among over 600 Michael has created over the course of his career.
+The four wheels shown above are among 600 he has created over the course of his career.
 Each has a unique story.
-If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.
+If you’d like to read more about an individual wheel or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.